 When to Start

-You may begin to trim your newborn's nails right away.
-In fact, according to KidsHealth, you might need to trim the nails twice a week or more in the first few weeks after birth.
-A newborn's fingers are very small and the fingernails grow quickly.
-Trimming is required to keep the fingernails as short and smooth as possible.
-A newborn's toenails grow more slowly than fingernails and should require trimming once or twice a month.
+Newborn's fingernails grow quickly -- you might need to trim them several times each week for the first few weeks after birth.
+Trimming is required to keep the fingernails as short and smooth as possible to prevent your baby from scratching his or her face.
+A newborn’s toenails grow more slowly than fingernails and typically require trimming once or twice a month.

 Tools

-Biting your newborn's fingernails to trim them can spread a herpes simplex infection to the baby's fingers or thumbs.
-Tearing the nails to trim them is imprecise.
+Do not bite or tear your newborn's nails.
+Biting your newborn’s fingernails to trim them can spread a herpes simplex infection to the baby’s fingers or thumbs.
+Tearing the nails to trim them is imprecise and can injure underlying skin.
 A soft emery board or baby nail clippers are usually sufficient to do the job.
 Baby nail scissors have rounded edges.
 Using scissors, such as blunt-nosed scissors, and clippers provide more control over how and where you trim the nails.
-Extra care is required if you use clippers or scissors.
-These implements are sharp enough to cut the tip of a baby's finger.
+Extra care is required if you use clippers or scissors -- these implements are sharp enough to cut the tip of a baby’s finger.

 Method

-Choose a well-lit place and find a position for holding the baby that is comfortable for you and the baby and that gives you easy access to his fingers or toes.
-Hold your newborn's palm and finger with one hand.
+Choose a well-lit place and find a position for holding the baby that is comfortable and gives you easy access to your baby's fingers or toes.
+Hold your newborn’s palm and finger with one hand.
 Keep the finger steady while you trim with the other hand.
 Press down gently on the skin at the fingertip to clear the way to trim the nails, including the sides.
 Trim the nails, round the edges and use the soft emery board to smooth away rough or jagged edges.
-Use the same method when trimming the baby's toenails.
+Use the same method when trimming the baby’s toenails.

 Challenges